nikfrank/react-course/README.md

 We'll use a 3rd party lib for charts, and design our front end for desktop and mobile.

 (( for in person students, this is probably a good time to learn heroku deploy ))

+---

+notes

+cd commands need to be explained

+git commands need to be explained

+(link to git cheat sheet)

+concepts sections -> ### ** por ejemplo **

+review all ./lessons -> needs fileNames on all ```js```

+explicit placeholders, more pseudocode comments

+using images to teach the teaching method (this is a placeholder) OR course styleguide

+3 should be lifeCycle lesson + advance with eventHandler

+concepts sections should be funnier / bizarre + landmarking (memory palace, story)

+concepts sections should not be walkthroughs

+use as platform for priming (discuss "this is how we *could* do whatever something)

+see then walk

+what is currently labeled "concepts" is more like "tactics" which has a place somewhere

+repeat concept from second angle

+wet = with metaphor

+dry = without metaphor

+then walkthrough

+mini concepts

+minimum viable walkthrough for main topic

+full concepts

+full exercises